Associate Degree of Digital Media - CC26

 |Core Units||8||Major Units||None|

-You are required to complete 16 units including eight core units and two four-unit minors in either graphic design, interactive media, screen production, animation, or a combination of these areas.
+You are required to complete 16 units including eight core units and two four-unit minors in either graphic design, interactive media, screen production, animation.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.